bryan930180/bryan930180.github.io/aboutme.md

 ### Where I'm going

 This summer I'll be working as a Data Science intern at Facebook in New York City.
 In the medium-to-long-term I hope to be able to further explore my interests in data science for social good, whether that be in media/politics, sustainability, global health, or social/economic inclusion. -->

+### Where are you from?

+I was born in Los Angeles, CA, but I quickly moved to Taipei, Taiwan.
+I spent 18 years here so that is where I call home!
+My parents are both Taiwanese but they met while they were studying abroad in the US.
+I have an older brother that is 7 years older than I am.

 ### What I do in my free time